-The graph above assumes that we hold tubing spacing (L) and water to air temperature difference (rT) constant.
+The graph below assumes that we hold tubing spacing (L) and water to air temperature difference (rT) constant.
 With these values held constant we multiply thickness (A) by the conductivity (K) to find the relative conductive efficiency of common panels used in framed floor construction.

 These bars show the huge difference in heat flow between these panel types.
 It becomes obvious why thick aluminum is so essential for high performance.
 Of course for a given home, all panel types need the same heat flow in order to overcome the same heat loss.
 So in order to ensure that the more efficient panels do not overheat the home, you can lower the water temperature until the heat flow is held constant for all three panels.

 This brings us to the second graph.
 Here we took long accepted lab testing of various panels.
 We assumed that all panels had a floor covering with a resistance of R-2 (common for carpeting) and that we had a heat loss of 20 BTU h/sf (common for modern construction).
 The Warmboard and gypsum panels assumed 12″ on center tubing but the staple-up assumed 8″ because that was the only testing available.
-Interestingly enough, even with 50% more tubing, the staple was running at the maximum temperature 180°F (82ºC) allowed for radiant tubing.
-Gypsum slabs run a lot lower at about 145°F (63ºC) but still above the threshold for condensing boiler optimization.
+Interestingly enough, even with 50% more tubing, the Staple-Up was running at the maximum temperature 180°F (82ºC) allowed for radiant tubing.
+Gypsum systems run much lower, about 145°F (63ºC), but still above the threshold for condensing boiler optimization.